 ProcessMaker is a workflow program that enhances and streamlines the flow of data through systems and tasks.
 The BPMN 2.0 notation is used to depict the processes.
 ProcessMaker is one of the many open-source workflow tools that present an affordable option to model approval-based business processes.
 This tool is known for its low overhead and its light and efficient approach.
 The drag-and-drop user interface enables business analysts to model workflows easily without even a line of code.
 Form-intensive, approval-based processes across departments and systems can be effectively automated with ProcessMaker.

 Low-code BPA software – ProcessMaker is a low-code BPA software that is based on intelligent workflow automation.
-The process modeler helps businesses design business processes from scratch within a few days.
-Users can drag and drop tasks and decision points onto the modeling canvas and add forms, data connectors, and many more attributes to create the process workflow.
-This modeler is BPMN 2.0 compliant, powerful, and intuitive.
+The process modeller helps businesses design business processes from scratch within a few days.
+Users can drag and drop tasks and decision points onto the modelling canvas and add forms, data connectors, and many more attributes to create the process workflow.
+This modeller is BPMN 2.0 compliant, powerful, and intuitive.

 From builder – The visual form builder can be used to design elegant forms and display screens that can be incorporated into process workflows.
 Process forms can be used to capture and display data from other systems, and design approval screens for informed decision-making.

 Email actions – Decision-makers can easily approve or reject requests (sent as email) from their mailbox or Slack.
 This feature captures data from any form and renders it as an email along with appropriate buttons for Approval or Reject.
 The email action feature is also available offline, which enables executives to review and make decisions without an Internet connection.
 Once they connect to the Internet, the changes are synced with the system automatically.